owncloud/web/testing.md

 | `LDAP_ADMIN_PASSWORD`       | Password for ldap bind dn                                                            | cn=admin,dc=owncloud,dc=com |
 | `OCIS_SKELETON_DIR`       | Skeleton files directory for new users                                                           | - |
 | `OCIS_PHOENIX_CONFIG`       | Path for the phoenix web config file used by OCIS                                                            | - |

-## Running tests

-Run `yarn run acceptance-tests <feature-files-to-test>`.

-The feature files are located in the "tests/acceptance/features" subdirectories.